raspberrypi/documentation/remote-access/ssh/passwordless.md

 ls ~/.ssh
 ```

-If you see files named `id_rsa.pub` or `id_dsa.pub` then you have keys set up already, so you can skip the 'Generate new SSH keys' step (or delete these files with `rm id*` and make new keys).
+If you see files named `id_rsa.pub` or `id_dsa.pub` then you have keys set up already, so you can skip the 'Generate new SSH keys' step below.

 ## Generate new SSH keys